clumio-code/bulk_restore/README.md

 > - [ ] Clumio backups must exist (and not be expired) for all resources that are to be restored.
 > - [ ] Identify a S3 bucket where zip file can be copied.
 > - [ ] Identify an IAM Role that has the ability to run both the lambda functions and the state machine.
+> - [ ] Add an AWS secret which has the clumio api token to access clumio service.
 > - [ ] Copy ZIP file from the git repository to the S3 bucket.
 > - [ ] Run the CFT YAML file.
-You will need to enter the S3 bucket and IAM role as parameters to run the CFT YAML file.
+You will need to enter the S3 bucket and IAM role, AWS secret ARN as parameters to run the CFT YAML file.
 > - [ ] Create an input JSON file for the state machine based upon the example JSON and the descriptions below.
 > - [ ] Execute the State machine and pass it your input JSON.
 > - [ ] If the input file has multiple restore sets, the restore automation will start multiple discovery threads.
 One for each restore set.